KatTheGit/sylvan-row/assets/README.md

 # 6. Lore

 The lore serves as guidelines for creating characters.
 In-game at least, the tidbits of lore should try to be funny and unserious.
-This is not the case here because I need to condense the world into this document, so do be kind enough to forgive my unpolished writing.
+This is not the case here because I need to condense the world into this document, so do be kind enough to forgive my unpolished and description-heavy writing.

 ## 6.1.
 Setting